“Instructional Faculty and Librarians Working Together to Empower Students”

 Information Literacy is “the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning” (Source & more details).

 The Information Literacy (IL) program at TCC supports the TCC General Education Outcome for Information Literacy: “Students will demonstrate effective information literacy skills by locating, evaluating, and effectively and ethically using information to achieve an academic or professional purpose.“ We provide the resources and instruction to develop critical thinking and promote lifelong learning.

 Information literacy instruction is collaboratively developed with faculty and customized to specific assignments and learning outcomes.

-Librarians work with faculty to combine information literacy instruction to your class teaching.
+Librarians work with faculty to combine information literacy instruction to your class teaching, no matter the discipline.
 In addition to the traditional classroom setting, librarians can also teach these important concepts within online classes, and can moderate discussion board threads, create and grade research assignments, post tutorials and activities, or host live instruction chats.

 Faculty can consult with a Librarian for guidance on designing effective research assignments, and for collaboration to ensure that library resources are available for students to successfully meet assignment requirements.
 Reach out to your subject liaison librarian to get started!